jmcole/jmcole.github.io/mobile-master/views/README.md

 ## 4. Optimized images
 Reduced pizza.png and reduced pizzeria.jpg by determing the maximun display value using GoogleDev Tools.
 I then resized and reduced the size of the images with the online [Kraken](https://kraken.io/) tool.

 Found an error in function updatePosistions.
 I had created a new variable scrollTop and moved it outside the loop, but I did not remove the old document.body.scrollTop from within the For loop.This improved results greatly.
+The website is now hitting 60fps.

 - Time to generate pizzas on load: 26.375ms
 - Average scripting time to generate last 10 frames: 4.223500000000001ms